 Before you log into the app, the initial screen shows the Learn more and Try it options.
 The Learn more option opens the device's web browser to the resources for learning about Collector.
 The Try it option loads the app as a trial user with some example maps.
 These maps let you explore what the app can do and help you visualize how it might be incorporated into your work.

 Start the trial mode

-- Get Navigator for ArcGIS on Google Play if you don't have it on your device.
+- Install Collector for ArcGIS from the App Store if you don't yet have it on your phone.